devisnotnull/mongiORM/readme.md

 @UniqueIndex
 This annotations is used to mark the variables within the entity, At the moment this will only apply a unique index to the entity in question and a index is only one level deep, E.g you cannot apply and index to an array list type.
 If you apply a unique index to an type of iterable type then an exception will be thrown by Mongi.

-Below is a simple example, This example also used Google Gson.
-This is a typical pattern within the new Identity service and SCAP database.

 ```Java